RichStrickler/TicTacToe/README.md

 download the Source Code zip file from the release, if not just download the "TicTacToe.Jar" file.
 Next, with the newly downloaded files, follow the next steps.

-1. Run or unzip the JRE or JDK executable or file.
+1. Depending on your installation, run or unzip the JRE or JDK files you downloaded.

 2. Run or unzip the latest TicTacToe release.